lizhunan/IELTS/speaking/part1-题库.md

 Sure.
 The infrastructure is completed in my hometown in recent years.
 We have more well-equipped schools and hospitals as well as parks.
-All these facilities make our life convenience.
+All these facilities make our life convenient.

 ### Do you think you will continue to live there for a long time in the future?